 - Phase 1 Desk Study – A desk study is often described as Phase 1 of a site investigation and forms the basis of the preliminary risk assessment.
 The desk study generally includes a visual inspection (walkover survey) of the site and its surrounding area.

 - Phase 2 Site Investigation – We ensure that the site investigation is designed and implemented correctly.
 Where necessary the scope of works can be integrated to cover both geotechnical and environmental concerns.
-The advantage of having our own specialist site plant and equipment also allows us efficiently to manage and tailor each project to the Clients’ needs as well as react rapidly to any unexpected or changing site conditions.
+The advantage of having our own specialist site plant and equipment to conduct the Phase II Site Investigation also allows us efficiently to manage and tailor each project to the Clients’ needs as well as react rapidly to any unexpected or changing site conditions.

 - Phase 4 Supervision and Verification – Whether we are operating in a management or supervisory role, we will ensure that sufficient information is collected and documented during the site investigation process to meet the needs of the project and allow approval and sign-off from regulatory authorities.